-Lisa wasn't much for big heist planning so Sonya actually spent an downright unusual amount of time with Arseniy as he overlooked her initial plans and pointed out the flaws that might get her caught before she learned the hard way.
+Lisa wasn't much for big heist planning, so Sonya spent a downright unusual amount of time with Arseniy as he overlooked her initial plans and pointed out the flaws that might get her caught before she learned the hard way.

 The day before she left Moscow she spent an entire day with Cherep, who took advantage of the fact and had her pay their fees to visit the Soviet Army Theatre to see a play called The Last Night of the Last Tzar.
 Probably out of revenge for something she did he found less than agreeable because he was a passive aggressive little shit sometimes, but she honestly didn't mind this because it was something to do with someone that liked her being around.

-Sonya wasn't impressed with the barely veiled mockery of the previous aristocracy's fall in the play, but he had been so she figured it was alright.
-Once she got back she would probably drag him to the cinema to see something actually impressive and find out what he thought of The Snow Queen, an animated film she recalled watching once upon a dream-time's childhood.
+Sonya wasn't impressed with the barely veiled mockery of the previous aristocracy's fall in the play but he had been, so she figured it was alright.
+Once she got back she would probably drag him to the cinema to see something impressive and find out what he thought of The Snow Queen, an animated film she recalled watching once upon a dream-time's childhood.

-Packing up for her first big heist was both easy and hard, the young thief had been lifting small things for years but this was the first time she would do something so blatantly illegal outside petty theft.
+Packing up for her first big heist was both easy and hard as the young thief had been lifting small things for years, but this was the first time she would do something so blatantly illegal outside petty theft or easily hid targets.

 Morally wrong or not, Sonya was excited to be formally entering her profession and that kept her fussing over her equipment and tools for a large part of the night.

-IIIV (Wednesday the 23 rd of March, 1960.
+VIII (Wednesday the 23rd of March, 1960.
 Kaluga, Russian Soviet Federative Socialist Republic.)

 For all that Sonya had trained for years to handle something just like it, she had no expectations that her first heist would go smoothly.